Natasha Henstridge: Personal life

-Henstridge married American actor Damian Chapa in 1995 and they divorced in 1996.
-She dated American actor Liam Waite from 1996 to 2004, and they have two sons together: Tristan River (born October 1998) and Asher Sky (born September 2001).
-She began a relationship with late Scottish singer Darius Campbell in 2004.
-They became engaged but broke it off in early 2010, then married on Valentine's Day 2011.
+Henstridge married American actor Damian Chapa in 1995; they divorced in 1996.

+She dated American actor Liam Waite from 1996 to 2004; they have two sons together.

+She began a relationship with Scottish singer Darius Campbell in 2004.
+They became engaged, but broke it off in early 2010, then married on Valentine's Day 2011.
 They filed for divorce in July 2013.
 The divorce was finalized in February 2018.

 In June 2009, Henstridge spoke of her past use of diet pills in combination with extreme diets for weight loss; she said this damaged her metabolism and led to subsequent weight gain.

 In November 2017, during the height of the #MeToo movement, Henstridge joined six other actresses in accusing director Brett Ratner of sexual assault and harassment; she maintains that he forced her to perform oral sex on him in the early 1990s.
 She also accused producer Harvey Weinstein of sexual harassment.